 On an iOS device, the notification looks like this:

 If you send a photo via AirDrop to a Mac, the receiver will have two options as to how to save it.
-If they click Accept, they can choose to save it to the Photos app or to the Downloads folder.
+If they click Accept, they can save it to their Downloads folder.
+If they click Open in Photos, it gets saved to their Photos library.
 On an iOS device, photos will be saved to the Photos app, and, for other file types, the receiver will see a list of apps to open the file, depending on the file type.

 Another way to send files via AirDrop is to use the Sharing menu.
 On iOS, tap the Share button, then you’ll see the AirDrop section populate with any devices in range that can accept files.
 On the Mac, right-click a file, then choose Share > AirDrop to bring up a dialog asking you which device you want to send a file.